transmute-industries/transmute/docs/README.md

 curl -Ls https://git.io/transmute_bootstrap | bash
 ```

-Notice that will install kubectl, minikube, helm, and ngrok for you, if
+Notice that will install kubectl, minikube, helm, ansible, and ngrok for you, if
 any of these things are already present on your path then they will be
 skipped.
 If you find one of these components are out of date, delete it
 from your path and rerun the oneliner.
+Check [Oneliner internals](https://github.com/transmute-industries/transmute/docs/ansible.md) for details and setup troubleshooting.

 Now you can proceed to the
 [Environment scripts and updating](https://github.com/transmute-industries/transmute#environment-scripts-and-updating)